 Conversational forms in a WordPress website are a great idea because it increases conversion rates and reduces form abandonment.
-With the two plugins mentioned in this article, that's possible without paying $70 per month for a Typeform subscription.
+With the three plugins mentioned in this article, that's possible without paying $70 per month for a Typeform subscription.

 In order to access the conversational forms add-on for WPForms, you need to pay for their professional license, which costs $200 per year.
 (You could choose not to renew at the end of one year, meaning that you won't get support or updates).

 Compared with Typeform, WPForms comes with a lot more flexibility, power, integrations, and use case scenarios. $200 per year blows the $840 a year that you would be paying with Typeform out of the water.

 We hope that this article showed you 3 Typeform alternatives.
 These are WordPress plugins which enable the conversational form aspect (that we've come to know and love with Typeform) directly in your WordPress website, piggybacking on some of the largest form processing solutions for WordPress out there.

 If you have any questions about these plugins, our experience with them, or any other suggestions to readers on other WordPress plugins that are like Typeform, let us know in the comments section.